Arksine/moonraker/docs/configuration.md

 #       <name>    - The name configured in the extension's section header.
 #                   If the section header is [update_manager KlipperScreen]
 #                   then KlipperScreen would be a valid value.
-#       klipper   - The klipper service will be restarted after an update
+#       klipper   - The Klipper service associated with this instance of
+#                   Moonraker will be restarted after an update.
-#       moonraker - The moonraker service will be restarted after an update
+#       moonraker - The Moonraker service will be restarted after an update.
+#
+#   NOTE: Moonraker will resolve the service names for the "klipper" and
+#   "moonraker" services if they are not the default values.
+Specific names
+#   such as "klipper-1" or "moonraker_2" should not be entered in this option.
+#
 #   When this option is specified it overrides the "is_system_service" option.
 #   Thus it is not required to specify both, only one or the other.
 The
-#   default depends on "is_system_service" as explained above.
+#   default is no managed services if "is_system_service" is set to False,
+#   otherwise the default is the service named in the section header.
 refresh_interval:
 #   This overrides the refresh_interval set in the primary [update_manager]
 #   section.